-The HTTP status codes that occur when reading a data object using a non-CDMI content type are described in Table 18.
+The HTTP status codes that occur when reading a data object using a non-CDMI content type are described in Table 20.

-Table 18 - HTTP Status Codes - Read a CDMI Data Object using a Non-CDMI Content Type
+Table 20 - HTTP Status Codes - Read a CDMI Data Object using a Non-CDMI Content Type

-HTTP Status Description 200 OK Data object contents in response.
-206 Partial Content A requested range of the data object content was returned in response.
+HTTP Status Description 200 OK The data object content was returned in the response.
+206 Partial Content A requested range of the data object content was returned in the response.
 302 Found The URI is a reference to another URI.
-400 Bad Request Invalid parameter or field names in the request 401 Unauthorized Incorrect or missing authentication credentials 403 Forbidden Client lacks the proper authorization to perform this request.
-404 Not Found A resource was not found at the specified URI, or a requested field within the resource was not found.
+400 Bad Request The request contains invalid parameters or field names.
+401 Unauthorized The authentication credentials are missing or invalid.
+403 Forbidden The client lacks the proper authorization to perform this request.
+404 Not Found The resource was not found at the specified URI, or a requested field within the resource was not found.